ollealm/project-nutrition/README.md

 A web app for scanning barcodes on food packages to retrieve product information from the open source database openfoodfacts.org

-## The problem
 The scanner was built around a provided Quagga component.
-A Redux store with reducers stores the product information and it's possible to save a list of products.
-Redux thunk middleware handles the asynchronous api call and store the state of the app when loading.
+A Redux store with reducers handles the product information and a list of saved products.
+Redux thunk middleware handles the asynchronous API call and store the state of the app when loading to display a loading spinner.

-The data is presented as pie charts over the macronutrient ratio in the food items.
-This is done with the Conic Gradient property in CSS.
-Styling is done using Styled Components.
+The data is presented as pie charts of the macronutrient ratio for the food items.
+This is done using the Conic Gradient property in CSS.
+Styling is done with Styled Components.

-Try it out using the links under the input field if you don't have any food item around.
+Try it out using the links under the input field if you don't have any food items around.

 ## Core Tech
 * React